semrush/intergalactic/website/docs/data-display/radar-chart/radar-chart.md

 ![](static/variables-yes-no.png)

-More than three datasets should be presented on their own radar charts or visualized through other chart type.
+More than three data sets should be presented on their own radar charts or visualized through other chart type.

 ![](static/data-sets-yes-no.png)